Quick Answer

 How much does home insurance cost per year?

 The average homeowners insurance premium in the U.S. is $1,411 per year, according to the Insurance Information Institute.
-However, actual costs vary widely based on your home’s location, age, construction type, coverage limits, deductible amount, and your credit-based insurance score.
+Actual costs vary widely based on your home’s location, age, construction type, coverage limits, deductible amount, and your credit-based insurance score.
 Homeowners in states with high weather risk, such as Florida or Texas, often pay significantly more.

 Is home insurance required by law?